jagerber48/sciform/docs/source/options.rst

 :mod:`sciform` provides support for some customization for separator characters within formatting strings.
-Different locales use different conventions for the symbol separating the integral and fractional part of a float number, called the decimal symbol.
+Different locales use different conventions for the symbol separating the integral and fractional part of a number, called the decimal symbol.
 :mod:`sciform` supports using a period ``'.'`` or comma ``','`` as the decimal symbol.